peppage/adyen-testcards-extension/README.md

 #### Installing from source

-1. Go to the Extensions page by entering `chrome://extensions` in a new tab.
+1. Go to the Extensions page by entering `about:addons` in a new tab.
 2. Enable Developer Mode.
+3. Download the zip from the downloads
-3. Click the "Load unpacked" button and select the extension directory.
+3. Click the "Install Add-on From File..." button and select the extension zip.

+You can also create the zip from the files here yourself.

 ### Usage